 Getting back to EI as a basis – on a personal level in business – it is about leadership and organization with the use of emotional intelligence skills; we talk about human resources management on a different level.

-Besides, emotion analytics is very likely to take the place of many analytical marketing tools that are in use now and considered effective so far – but not for long.
+Besides, emotion analytics is very likely to take the place of many analytical marketing tools that are in use now and have been considered effective so far – but not for long.
 In accordance with the recent news the only pure facial recognition market is likely to grow up to $6.19bln in next five years; and provided that emotional recognition is added to this equation – the number gets unscalable.
 Well, so do the uses for the method.

 Take any group testing in business – for a commercial, or an audience response for a movie or a specific product.
 This is actually a marketing campaign on entirely new level – you get huge amount of automatically accumulated data that is not only collected in a more efficient way but is also much more reliable as immediate emotional reactions are very hard to control.